akre96/akre96.github.io/_pages/now.md

 I've played the guitar since I was in middle school, but never felt good.
 I'm still not good, I don't know how to "jam" with other players, don't know music theory.
 But at least I can solo in a minor pentatonic pretty well.
 I've started to learn more theory and fundamentals and am really enjoying it.
 Videos from [Ben Eller](https://www.youtube.com/user/BenEllerGuitars){:target="_blank"} have been very useful.

 #### Fitness
-My roommate from the Freshman year dorms, Will Han, has been coaching me for the last month to help me get swole.
+My roommate from the Freshman year dorms, Will Han, has been coaching me for the last 6 months to help me get swole.
 He's helped me a ton with understanding the right way to eat, how to look at my fitness goals, and how to workout.
 Lack of a full gym and rack limits my ability to get absolutely huge, but I've made real progress for the first time in my life.

-I spend the first 6 months gaining weight, which was a mental hurdle for me as I've spent the last decade trying to only lose weight and avoid succumbing to my family history of diabetes.
+I spent the first 6 months gaining weight, which was a mental hurdle for me as I've spent the last decade trying to only lose weight and avoid succumbing to my family history of diabetes.
 I gained 15lbs and feel really good about it, now I am beginning to cut weight.
 This is definitely the most physically fit I've ever felt.